Starts with firm step the 2019 World Geospatial Forum in Amsterdam

-2 April, 2019, Amsterdam: The World Geospatial Forum (GWF) 2019, the most anticipated event for the global geospatial community, started yesterday at the Taets Art & Event Park in Amsterdam-ZNSTD.
-The event began with more than 1,000 delegates from 75 countries that met to exchange knowledge on how the omnipresent geospatial is becoming in our daily lives and how to drive innovation in this sector.
-The first day of the three-day forum (from 2 to 4 in April), which is an annual meeting of professionals and leaders representing the entire geospatial ecosystem, began with a plenary session at #GeospatialByDefault: Empowering Billions, the theme of the This year's conference.
-The conference also included the participation of 45 exhibitors.
+April 2, 2019, Amsterdam: The World Geospatial Forum (GWF) 2019, the most anticipated event for the global geospatial community, started yesterday at the Taets Art & Event Park in Amsterdam-ZNSTD.
+The event began with more than 1,000 delegates from 75 countries coming together to exchange knowledge on how geospatial is becoming ubiquitous in our daily lives and how to drive innovation in this sector.
+The first day of the three-day forum (April 2-4), which is an annual gathering of professionals and leaders representing the entire geospatial ecosystem, began with a plenary session on #GeospatialByDefault: Empowering Billions, the theme of the this year's conference.
+The conference also featured the participation of 45 exhibitors.

-To start the conference, Dorine Burmanje, president of Kadaster, the Netherlands, co-host of the conference, stressed that the geospatial community needs more diversity: students, emerging companies, women and initiatives from developing countries to take advantage of the true potential of this technology and make the "geospatial default" movement successful.
-He also urged public and private authorities to provide "reliable data" for sustainable development, and also make them available to other key users.
+To kick off the conference, Dorine Burmanje, President of Kadaster, the Netherlands, co-host of the conference, stressed that the geospatial community needs more diversity: students, start-ups, women, and initiatives from developing countries to harness the true potential of this technology and make the “geospatial by default” movement successful.
+She also urged public and private authorities to provide "reliable data" for sustainable development, and also make it available to other key users.

-Highlighting how geospatial technologies play an intrinsic role in addressing some of the challenges the world faces, Esri President and President of the World Geospatial Industry Council, Jack Dangermond, said: "We are moving towards a world that is changing exponentially. , creating many problems and threatening our life ».
-We need to transform our understanding of the world and how we fulfill our responsibilities and in this geospatial technology provides the best platform to quickly scale this work and make our world a better place to live ".
+Highlighting how geospatial technologies play an intrinsic role in meeting some of the challenges the world faces, Esri President and Chairman of the World Geospatial Industry Council Jack Dangermond said, “We are moving toward a world that is changing exponentially. , creating many problems and threatening our lives.”
+We need to transform our understanding of the world and how we fulfill our responsibilities, and in this geospatial technology provides the best platform to rapidly scale this work and make our world a better place to live.”

-The Indian Ambassador to the Netherlands, Venu Rajamony was also among the keynote speakers on the opening day.
+India's Ambassador to the Netherlands, Venu Rajamony was also among the featured speakers on the opening day.
 Emphasizing the geospatial policy framework in India, he has said that private industry has a big role to play there.
-"India believes that development is the main objective and, to make it real, there is a need to jump in terms of technology, and the geospatial function plays the most important role."
+"India sees development as the main goal and to make it real, there is a need to leap in terms of technology, and the geospatial role has the most important role to play."

 The second plenary session, moderated by Geospatial Media and Communications, CEO of Sanjay Kumar, had an interesting debate on how geospatial technologies can play a key role in the digitization of the construction sector.
 The panel of four eminent speakers deliberated on collaborative workflows and business models: the future of digital engineering for the AEC market.

-"Spatial data has been deeply integrated into solutions focused on the model in real time.
-There is a workflow between capturing input data for the modeling of physical action and vice versa, "said Steve Berglund, president and CEO of Trimble.
-Continuing the conversation, BVR Mohan Reddy, CEO of Cyient, India, said: "Digital engineering is renewing the old and building the new and is the new growth engine for the AEC market, transforming industries."
+“Spatial data has been deeply integrated into real-time, model-centric solutions.
+There is a workflow between input data capture for physical action modeling and vice versa,” said Steve Berglund, president and CEO of Trimble.
+Continuing the conversation, BVR Mohan Reddy, CEO of Cyient, India, said: "Digital engineering is renovating the old and building the new and is the new growth engine for the AEC market, transforming industries."

 Andreas Gerster, Vice President of Global Construction BIM-CIM, FARO, Germany, said that construction projects are increasingly complex and expensive, and to simplify them, the only answer is the integration of technology.

-The third plenary session of the day focused on 5G + Geospatial - Conformation of digital cities.
+The third plenary session of the day focused on 5G + Geospatial – Shaping Digital Cities.
 Mohamed Mezghani, Secretary General of the International Public Transport Association of Belgium spoke about how transport agencies around the world are adopting geospatial technologies.
-Malcolm Johnson, Deputy Secretary General of the International Telecommunication Union (ITU), Switzerland, said: “ITU has a crucial role to play in the digital economy; ITU participants seek to collaborate with various industries.
-When it comes to smart cities, I need to work collaboratively especially in terms of technology and standardization. "
+Malcolm Johnson, Deputy Secretary-General of the International Telecommunication Union (ITU), Switzerland, said: “ITU has a crucial role to play in the digital economy; ITU participants seek to collaborate with various industries.
+When it comes to smart cities, I need to work collaboratively especially in terms of technology and standardization."

-Wim Herijgers, Group Director, Digital Innovation and Fugro Technology, said: "The Digital Foundation is a digital, spatial and geographic data framework of four dimensions, which aims to provide customers with an in-depth understanding of sites and assets. »He explained. additional.
-Frank Pauli, CEO of Cyclomedia, explained how geospatial knowledge is key in network planning for 5G at an unprecedented speed, as it streamlines the design and management of assets, and provides an immersive, overlapping and on-line vision.
-Point cloud for successful decision making.
+Wim Herijgers, Group Director, Digital Innovation and Fugro Technology, highlighted: “The Digital Foundation is a four-dimensional digital, spatial and geographic data framework, which aims to provide clients with a deep understanding of sites and assets. ”, he explained. additional.
+Frank Pauli, CEO of Cyclomedia, explained how geospatial insights are key in network planning for 5G at unprecedented speed, streamlining design and asset management, and providing an immersive, layered, and point cloud for sound decision making.